babel/website/docs/template.md

 ## String Usage

-When calling `template` as a function with a string arguments, you can provide _placeholders_ which will then be substituted when the template is used.
+When calling `template` as a function with a string argument, you can provide _placeholders_ which will get substituted when the template is used.

-You can use two different kind of placeholders: syntactic placeholders (e.g. `%%name%%`) or identifier placeholders (e.g. `NAME`). `@babel/template` supports both those approaches by default, but they can't be mixed.
+You can use two different kinds of placeholders: syntactic placeholders (e.g. `%%name%%`) or identifier placeholders (e.g. `NAME`). `@babel/template` supports both those approaches by default, but they can't be mixed.
 If you need to be explicit about what syntax you are using, you can use the [`syntacticPlaceholders`](#syntacticplaceholders) option.

-Please note that syntactic placeholders have been introduced in Babel 7.4.0.
+Please note that syntactic placeholders were introduced in Babel 7.4.0.
 If you don't control the `@babel/template` version (for example, when importing it from a `@babel/core@^7.0.0` peer dependency), you must use identifier placeholders.
-On the other hand, syntactic placeholders have some advantages: they can be used even where identifiers would be a syntax error (e.g. in place of function bodies, or in export declarations), and they don't conflict with uppercase variables (e.g., `new URL()`).
+On the other hand, syntactic placeholders have some advantages: they can be used where identifiers would be a syntax error (e.g. in place of function bodies, or in export declarations), and they don't conflict with uppercase variables (e.g., `new URL()`).

 Input (syntactic placeholders):

 ```js
 import template from "@babel/template";
 import generate from "@babel/generator";